glasgowagreement/site-content/en/collapse_total_qna.md

 Please see how to coordinate your communication below!

-## 6. Are there any coordination of communication and mobilization materials?
+## 6. Is there any coordination of communication and mobilization materials?

 Yes!